tslocke/hobocookbook/gitorials/agility.markdown

 Now we'll create the form to add a new person to the project.
 We'll set it up so that you can type the user's name, with auto-completion, in order to add someone to the project.

 First we need the controller side of the auto-complete.
-Add this declaration to `projects_controller.rb`:
+Add this declaration to `users_controller.rb`:

     ::: app/controllers/users_controller.rb
     @@ -2,10 +2,12 @@